NativeScript/plugins/packages/iqkeyboardmanager/README.md

 ## Maintainers

-For maintainer’s of this plugin’s source code: when the [IQKeyboardManager Podfile](https://github.com/NativeScript/plugins/blob/main/packages/iqkeyboardmanager/platforms/ios/Podfile) updates, you should generate new typings for for this plugin to reflect those changes.
+For maintainers of this plugin: when the [IQKeyboardManager Podfile](https://github.com/NativeScript/plugins/blob/main/packages/iqkeyboardmanager/platforms/ios/Podfile) updates, you should generate new typings for the plugin to reflect those changes.

 To do so, execute these commands.